Dual Channel RoboClaw Quick Start Guide

 Figure 1: The basic wiring of a dual channel RoboClaw.

 1. Begin by wiring the motors to the RoboClaw.
-The dual channel RoboClaws have two motor channels, they can be used with both channels wired or only one.
+Dual channel RoboClaws have two motor channels and can be used with both channels wired or only one.
 The terminals labeled M1A and M1B are for motor channel 1 and the terminals labeled M2A and M2B are for motor channel 2.
-Strip the ends of the motor wires, insert the ends in to the screw terminals and tighten the screws down with a screwdriver.
+Strip the ends of the motor wires, insert the ends into the screw terminals and tighten the screws down with a screwdriver.

 Figure 2: Motors wired to the 7A RoboClaw.